prisma/prisma1/docs/1.4/04-Reference/06-Data-Import-&-Export/01-Data-Import.md

   +--------------+
 ```

 As mentioned above, step 1 has to be performed manually.
-Step 2 can then be done by either using the raw import API or the `prisma1 import` command from the CLI.
+Step 2 can then be done by either using the raw import API or the `prisma import` command from the CLI.

 > To view the current state of supported transformations in the CLI and submit a vote for the one you need, you can check out [this](https://github.com/graphcool/framework/issues/1410) GitHub issue.